devbyte1328/python-shell/README.md

 # 🐚 python-shell

 A zero-boilerplate way to run Python projects with optional virtual environments and smart package checks — tailored for Arch Linux users.
-Just run `python_shell` in your terminal and it will drop a ready-to-use `run.sh` script into the current directory.
+Just run `python-shell` in your terminal and it will drop a ready-to-use `run.sh` script into the current directory.

 ---